dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 ## Error handling middleware

 In order to centralize the exception handling and provide the preferred way of returning the message about raised exception we use "ErrorHandlingMiddleware".
-There, we use "ProblemDetails" class that returns both human and machine readable problem details.
+Then, we use "ProblemDetails" class that returns both human and machine readable problem details.

 ## Repostory Pattern